- Hamilton, NJ

 The General Liability market for snow plowers—especially in the Northeast—continues to be very difficult, especially for distressed accounts with loss severity & frequency.
-For the 2021-2022 season we expect more of the same as last season: increased pricing & lack of adequate capacity.

 How Did We Get Here?